 - 5.1 The Draft Dilwyn NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
-The first part of the Plan introduces the Plan and its preparation and discusses the background of the village. - 5.2 The NDP then details the vision for the Parish over the Plan period and 6 objectives of how this will be achieved.
-The objectives are as follow:
+The first part of the Plan introduces the Plan and its preparation and discusses the background of the village and highlighting issues. - 5.2 The NDP then details the vision for the Parish over the Plan period and 6 objectives of how this will be achieved.
+The vision and objectives are as follow: